anya92/voting-app/README.md

 ## User Stories:

-1. As an authenticated user, I can keep my polls and come back later to access them. // TODO
+1. As an authenticated user, I can keep my polls and come back later to access them. ✔

 2. As an authenticated user, I can share my polls with my friends. ✔